scylladb/scylladb/docs/contribute/maintainer.md

 ### Applying patch series from the mailing list

-Indentify the git url and branch/tag identifier, and issue the command
+Identify the git url and branch/tag identifier, and issue the command

     git pull --log --no-ff --no-rebase <url> <branch/tag>